diffplug/gitfromscratch/Branches/Reflog.md

 # Deleting and restoring a commit

 Have you ever slid your finger around a roll of tape, feeling for the little edge you can pry up?
-If you wanna be sure to find it, you can put a sticky note on the tip, to make sure you don't lose it.
+If you wanna be sure to find it, you can put a sticky note on the tip.
 Branches serve exactly that function in git.

 If you lose the tip of a string of commits in git, they are effectively "deleted".
 As an example, let's delete our life's work.